eigerco/move-mutation-tools/move-mutation-test/README.md

 If the mutants are not killed, it might indicate the quality of the test suite could be improved, or in some rare cases, it might indicate an error in the original source code.

-**Move Mutation Tester** tool can be used on Move packages (projects) which can compile successfully and have valid tests that are passing.
+**Move Mutation Test** tool can be used on Move packages (projects) which can compile successfully and have valid tests that are passing.
 Using filters, it is possible to run the tool only on certain mutants filtered by:
  - Module name (`--mutate-modules` argument)
  - Function name (`--mutate-functions` argument)